 - No power button

 DOCSIS version: 3.0 | Maximum speed: 343 Mbps downstream and 143 Mbps upstream | Bonded channel: 8 x 4 | Service providers: Comcast, Cox, Charter Spectrum and more

-The TC7610 is built to provide speeds of 343 Mbps for internet and 143 Mbps for uploading.
+The TC7610 provides speeds of 343 Mbps for the internet and 143 Mbps for uploading.
 It is compatible with many major internet service providers, which makes set up a walk in the park.
 You can connect your router to the Gigabit Ethernet port at the back to have maximum throughput.

 We recommend this modem to users with a package of something down the line of 150 Mbps.
 The TC7610 manages to do the job it has set out to, however as we move down the line of price, change in performance becomes fairly obvious.
 In terms of speed and stability, it is not on par with the other contenders but, this being a cheap solution, manages to find its sweet spot of number four.

 - Comes at a very cheap price

 - Extra airflow must be ensured to counter heating